 - Avoid tight clothing and wear layers of natural fibres to help manage hot flushes

 - If you have a partner, try different weight duvets (lighter for you, heavier for your partner) to minimise sleep disruption for your partner.

 What can be done about painful sex?

-Some women have vaginal dryness after menopause.
+Vaginal dryness may be experienced after menopause.
 This is uncomfortable and can make vaginal sex painful.
-Vaginal oestrogen cream is available on prescription.
-It increases vaginal moisture and makes penetrative sex more comfortable.
+Treatments include vaginal oestrogen cream, which is available on prescription, or vaginal moisturiser which can be purchased from our webshop.
+These increase vaginal moisture and make penetrative sex more comfortable.
 Water-based lube might also make sex less painful.

 Family Planning has clinics located throughout New Zealand.
 Use the clinic finder to find your nearest clinic.